Dutton Speedwords: Third party publications, commentaries, and webpages

 The references below list some third-party publications and commentaries that are still available.
-(However, as noted below in the section on teaching/learning many prompoters of Dutton Speedwords have an incomplete understanding of its use.)
+(However, as noted below in the section on teaching/learning many promoters of Dutton Speedwords have an incomplete understanding of its use.)

-Many authoritative webpages produced in the late 1990's and early 2000's are no longer available as the domain URL is defunct.
+Many authoritative webpages produced in the late 1990s and early 2000s are no longer available as the domain URL is defunct.
 These missing webpages included: